Famous Rivers in Ottawa and their Tributaries

 Some popular destinations among the river are Mooney’s Bay Park and Vincent Massey Park.

-The Rideau River also offers many recreational and fun activities to locals and visitors.
-It has famous boating and fishing spots along its way as the river has a diverse fish population such as Bass, Pike, Walleye, and Muskellunge.
+The Rideau River also offers locals and visitors many recreational and fun activities.
+It has famous boating and fishing spots along its way, as the river has a diverse fish population, including bass, pike, walleye, and Muskellunge.

 The beautiful view along the river’s course makes picnicking, bird-watching, and walks attractive.